Hidetora Hanada

-Hidetora Hanada (花田 秀虎, Hanada Hidetora), born October 30, 2001) is a Japanese gridiron football defensive tackle for the Colorado State Rams and former amateur sumo wrestler.
+Hidetora Hanada (花田 秀虎, Hanada Hidetora), born October 30, 2001) is a Japanese gridiron football player and former amateur sumo wrestler.
+He played college football for the Colorado State Rams.

 Early life

 Hanada was born in Wakayama Prefecture.
 Influenced by his father, who participated in amateur sumo tournaments at national level, and his mother, a judo instructor.
 He experienced a variety of martial arts since his childhood, however, choosing sumo because it is impossible to have a draw and because of its simplicity.
 Hanada won the local wanpaku sumo when he was in the second grade of elementary school.

 Before entering junior high school, he was advised to specialize in order to comply with Nishiwa Junior High School sports club registration requirements, and Hanada chose to pursue sumo activities.
 Hanada and other former members from their elementary school club revived the club, which had been closed due to a lack of members, also finishing second in the individual competition at the Japan Junior High School Championships in his third year.